BreeceW/WinUIEdit/Tools/README.md

 # Tools

-This directory contains a few tools to help keep this editor up-to-date with Scintilla.
+This directory contains a few tools to help with development and to keep this library up-to-date with Scintilla.
-These tools only run on Windows and require the .NET 7 SDK to be installed.
+These tools only run on Windows and require the .NET 7 SDK or newer to be installed.

+## Package
+This tool builds the library and its C#/WinRT projection and creates NuGet packages.

+Run the Package tool like this:

+`Package` builds WinUI 3 and UWP variants and does not change version

+`Package x.y.z` builds WinUI 3 and UWP variants and changes versions of both packages to x.y.z

+`Package winui3` builds the WinUI 3 variant and does not change version

+`Package uwp:x.y.z` builds the UWP variant and changes version to x.y.z

+`Package winui3:a.b.c uwp:x.y.z` builds WinUI 3 and UWP variants and changes version of the WinUI 3 package to a.b.c and the UWP package to x.y.z

+The resulting package(s) are located in the MicaEditorCsWinRT\nuget folder.

 ## Update
 This tool updates the version of Scintilla and Lexilla to the version specified.